• States

 Let it Shine Drive-Thru Light Show

-For more drive-by Christmas lights in Chicago, you will love the Let it Shine Drive-Thru Light Show.
+For more drive-by Christmas lights in Chicago, you will love the Let It Shine Drive-Thru Light Show.

 There are two locations in the Chicago metro area where you can see this display: Northbrook and Schaumburg.
 Each version is unique.